keystonejs/keystone/.changeset/silver-bottles-drum.md

        imageSrc: fields.text({
 ```

-This release introduces array fields to component blocks which accept another field (like an object, conditional, form or child field) and allow storing many of that inner field.
+Additionally this release introduces an array field `fields.array` for component block which represents an array of another field type, such as an object, conditional, form or other child field.

-Here's an example of implementing a question & answers component block with the array field:
+See below for an example of a question & answers component block with the new array field:

 ```tsx
 import { fields, component, NotEditable } from '@keystone-6/fields-document/component-blocks';